Meysamhyda/Hirichal-Text-classification/README.md

 This repository contains the implementation of experiments based on the paper:
 **TELEClass: Taxonomy Enrichment and LLM-Enhanced Hierarchical Text Classification with Minimal Supervision**.

-We replicate the TELEClass framework and replace the original encoder with **BERT** and **DeBERTa** to evaluate their effectiveness in hierarchical text classification.
+We replicate the TELEClass framework and replace the original encoder with **RoBERTa** and **DeBERTa** to evaluate their effectiveness in hierarchical text classification.

 ---

-## 📌 Project Structure
-- `data/` : Datasets used for training and evaluation
-- `models/` : Scripts for loading BERT and DeBERTa models
-- `training/` : Training scripts for hierarchical classification
-- `results/` : Experimental results (tables, logs, and figures)
-- `README.md` : Project description

 ---